nh-server/Kurisu/cogs/assistance-cmds/payloadfail.wiiu.md

 **Fixes for "Failed to load payload.elf"**

-- Make sure you have both a `payload.elf` and `payload.rpx` file on your SD card in the `wiiu` folder.
-Make sure your SD card layout is the same as [this](https://wiiu.eiphax.tech/sdlayout)
+- Make sure you have both a `payload.elf` and `payload.rpx` file in the `wiiu` folder on the SD card.
+Make sure your SD card layout is the same as shown [here](https://wiiu.eiphax.tech/sdlayout).

 - Redownload the payloads from https://aroma.foryour.cafe/.
 Extract the contents of the `.zip` file to the root of your SD card, and merge with the existing `wiiu` folder.
 When prompted to replace the existing ones, do so.

 - Make sure your SD card is properly formatted to FAT32.
 A guide on how to do so can be found [here](https://wiki.hacks.guide/wiki/Formatting_an_SD_card).